dArignac/smarthome/README.md

 This is the list of open tasks, that I intend to solve.
 They covers the functionality itself as well as making the setup of the whole thing as easy as possible.

-* export the grafana dashboards as reusable ones
 * add a fancy image illustrating the setup to avoid writing text
 * nodered: install the required packages beforehand to avoid manual setup
 * script the pi setup mentioned in this readme